+Figure 6 - Networked storage service model

+Figure 7 - End-to-end latency breakdown for HDD and SSD

-Massive improvements in storage performance have been achieved as the technology has evolved from HDD to SSD to SCM using the NVMe (Non-Volatile Memory Express) interface specification.
+1 Massive improvements in storage performance have been achieved as the technology has evolved 2 from HDD to SSD to SCM using the Non-Volatile Memory Express (NVMe) interface specification.

 Accessing storage media via NVMe has decreased access time by a factor of 1000 over previous HDD technology.
-Sample seek times between the various technologies include; HDD = 2-5 ms, SATA SSD = 0.2 ms, and NVMe SSD = 0.02 ms. SCM is generally three to five times faster than NVMe flash SSDs.
-While shorter overall average seek times are better, the performance of drives in each category can still vary [10].
+Sample seek times between the various technologies include: HDD = 2-5 ms, SATA SSD

+= 0.2 ms, and NVMe SSD = 0.02 ms. SCM is generally three to five times faster than NVMe flash

+6 SSDs.

 NVMe-over-fabrics (NVMeoF) involves deploying NVMe for networked storage.
-The much faster access speed of the medium result in greater network bottlenecks and the impact of network latency becomes more significant.
-Figure 6 shows how network latency has become the primary bottleneck with faster NVMe based storage.
-Once upon a time network latency was a negligible part of end-to-end networked HDD storage latency.
+The much faster access speed of the medium results in greater network bottlenecks and the impact of network latency becomes more significant.
+Figure 7 shows how network latency has become the primary bottleneck with faster NVMe based storage.
+Network latency was a negligible part of end-to-end networked HDD storage latency, but is poised to become a significant component of latency with networked SCM storage..
 To maximize the IOPS performance of the new medium, the network latency problem must be resolved first.

-An analysis network latency show that it is a combination of two distinct types of latency: static latency and dynamic latency.
+There are two distinct types of latency; static latency and dynamic latency.
 Static latency includes serial data latency, device forwarding latency, and optical/electrical transmission latency.
 This type of latency is determined by the capability of the switching hardware and the transmission distance of the data.
 It usually is fixed and very predictable.
-Figure 7 shows the current industry measurements for static latency are generally at nanosecond (10-9 second) or sub-microsecond (10-6) level, and account for less than 1% of the total end-to-end network delay.
+Figure 8 shows that current industry measurements for static latency are generally at the nanosecond (10-9 second) or sub-microsecond (10-6) level, and account for less than 1% of the total end-to-end network delay.

 Dynamic latency plays a much greater role in total end-to-end network delay and is greatly affected by the conditions within the communication environment.
 Dynamic latency is created from delays introduced by internal queuing and packet retransmission, which are caused by network congestion and packet loss.
-In the AI era, congestion from the unique traffic patterns of high-speed storage and specialized AI computing nodes becomes more and more severe on the network.
-Packet queuing and packet loss can occur frequently, causing the end-to-end network latency to skyrocket to the level of sub-seconds.
-The key to low end-to-end network latency is to address dynamic latency.
+Parallel AI computing models create unique traffic patterns that result in heavy network congestion.
+The key to low end-to-end network latency is to address dynamic latency and the key to addressing dynamic latency is mitigating congestion.

 The major component of dynamic latency is the delay from packet retransmission when packets are dropped within the network.
 Packet loss latency is an order magnitude greater than queuing delay and has proven to have a severe impact on applications.
 Packet loss occurs when switch buffers are overrun because of congestion (NOTE: we ignore packet loss due low-probability bit errors during transmission).
 There are two key types of congestion that lead to packet loss: in-network congestion and incast congestion.
 In-network congestion occurs on switch-to-switch links within the network fabric when the links become overloaded, perhaps due to ineffective load balancing.
-Incast congestion occurs at the edge of the network when many sources are sending to a common destination at the same time.
-Al computing models inherently have a phase when data is aggregated after a processing iteration from which incast congestion (many-to-one) easily occurs.
+Incast congestion occurs at the edge of the network when many sources are sending to a common